North Dakota Badlands Horse

 What We Are Not

 It is not NDBH policy nor practice to campaign for or against any agency, group, or individual directly or indirectly.
 We aim to get along with everyone in a respectful manner.
 Differences of opinion and misunderstanding will happen but we feel communication and cooperation are always the best policy.
-Please talk to us first before sharing anything concerning NDBH or our relationship with other agencies, groups, etc. However, since the December 12, 2022 NPS options threaten the removal or drastic reduction in the TRNP herd, NDBH is campaigning to rally the public officials to keep the horses in the park and protect them in perpetuity.
-We will still conduct ourselves with respect toward all individuals, offices, and agencies.
+Please talk to us first before sharing anything concerning NDBH or our relationship with other agencies, groups, etc.

 We are not a discussion page for wild horse issues.
 This herd is maintained and managed by Theodore Roosevelt National Park not BLM so the policies and procedures for the management of this herd are different and the sole responsibility of TRNP.
 For information concerning park horse management contact the park at 1-701-623-4466.